Selected departures up to October 2019 & April to October 2020

 The Palazzo San Lorenzo is set right in the heart of the town of Colle di Val d’Elsa, known as the ‘City of Crystal’.
 Converted from an old hospital the hotel offers thoroughly modern comforts, a beautiful winter garden housing the bar and breakfast room, outside terrace and a restaurant serving delicious local specialities.

 Hotel Il Piccolo Castello is situated in its own grounds close to the walled hilltop town of Monteriggioni.
 Built on one level around a central garden the hotel is decorated with traditional frescoes and is a lovely relaxing base, with spacious lounge and manicured gardens, bar and restaurant serving delicious Tuscan food.
-Rooms in all hotels are air conditioned with private facilities, mini bar, safe, television and telephone.
+Rooms in all hotels are air-conditioned (seasonable) with private facilities, mini bar, safe, television and telephone.
 In short your comfort is assured whichever hotel you stay in.

 After breakfast we explore the rural Tuscany made famous by Renaissance paintings, literature, films and travel posters – a truly extraordinary landscape of undulating hillsides, vineyards, ochre-coloured valleys, terracotta-tiled farmhouses and pencil pines.